TheArturthur/CoppermindScraper/Cosmere/Vin.md

 Later when she took the shard of Preservation, Vin was imbued with a large amount of power.
 She was shown to be able to augment the powers of Allomancers as seen when she strengthened Elend's Allomantic abilities.

 ### Weaknesses
 Despite Vin's amazing displays of allomancy and melee prowess, she is still extremely small in stature.
 When deprived of allomantic metals, Vin is left weak and nearly defenseless.
 When forced to burn aluminum, she was unable to achieve any reasonable resistance against her captors.
+Additionally, due to her small size, she is very vulnerable in a steelpushing match, and when she tried pushing against Kelsier, he warned her that it could be catastrophic if she did.
 Additionally Vin's friends can be used against her.
 Her desire to protect them pushes Vin into situations where she is disadvantaged.
 This is more evident when Elend is concerned.
 Fearing assassination attempts Vin used pewter and tin to allow her to remain awake for extreme lengths.
 This could have bordered on pewter dragging had she not been convinced to rest occasionally.
 The fatigue caused her to naturally be in a weakened state.

 ## History